 I’ve been “eyeing” this “Eyes of Tyler” mural ever since it was painted sometime last year.
 I love that the pupils are roses.
 Interesting fact in case you didn’t know, Tyler is called the Rose Capital of America and is known for it’s botanical Rose Garden.
 Another fun fact, my husband and I got married there under a sweet little gazebo surrounded by roses.
 I just love this wall!
 I’m so glad we finally took the time to stop and see it up close.
 Next stop, foood!
 Our local food trucks gathered around the square so we ate pretty damn good at the start of our day.
 We grabbed Curbside Taco first, and it was amazing!!
 I love a good grilled cheese, so Say Cheese was calling my name too.. yum!
 And of course, I couldn’t leave without a Tiger’s Blood snow cone from Kona Ice.
 My absolute fave!
 I spotted a local photographer doing his thing as we were chowing down on some tacos.
-He was taking photos of the food flatlay style hovering over them as he snapped the perfect shot.
+He was taking photos of the food flatlay style standing over them as he snapped the perfect shot.
 He must have saw me struggling to get a selfie of all of us and walked over to ask if he could take our picture.
 He emailed this one to me later that evening!
-Thank you, random dude for capturing our family!
 I love it so much.
-Check out my girl and I twinning! ♥♥After filling our tummies, we walked a few blocks down to the Goodman LeGrand Museum.
+Check out my girl and I twinning! ♥♥ Since this day, we have used him for our Christmas photos and he did such a superb job, we have hired him to shoot Livi’s birthday photos coming up in March as well!After filling our tummies, we walked a few blocks down to the Goodman LeGrand Museum.
 On our way there, we stopped to take a few more photos to remember the day.
 Here is it!
 A historic landmark from the Civil-war era.
 It was remodeled in 1926 with Revival-style architecture and now it’s being showcased as a museum.
 All of the furniture and decor in it is original from the Goodman family.
 You can literally smell the history as soon as you walk in.
 I love that smell!
 It reminds me of Jefferson, a little historic town that is near and dear to my heart.

 This was our first time visiting the Goodman LeGrand Museum.
 I’ve always wanted to see inside and it’s so stunning!
 The grounds are so beautiful with massive towering shade trees.
 This old home makes the perfect setting for photographers.
 So many great photo ops here!
 After ooo-ing and awe-ing, we made our way back up to the square for some coffee and air conditioning!